big-ab-games/robo-instructus-blog/_posts/2017-09-15-copy-pasta-and-error-linguine.md

 <video src="/assets/2017-09-15/select-copy-paste.mp4" controls loop autoplay></video>

 For the very first alpha it'll be limited to keyboard selection only, boooooo.
-But cheer up, I'll add mouse stuff soon after, I'm not a total vimvangelist.
+But cheer up, I'll add mouse stuff soon after, I'm not a total [vimvangelist](https://en.wikipedia.org/wiki/Vim_(text_editor)).

 I'll also be adding much more sophisticated code management systems to the game, I'm envisioning versioned user-libraries that you can add to your solutions.
 I imagine alpha testers will be full of ideas on this.